-This 4-page PDF document describes what is available for school groups at Great Lakes Aquarium.
+This 4-page PDF document describes what experiences are available for school groups at Great Lakes Aquarium, including pricing, sample schedules, class offerings, and registration information.

 We have lots of ideas for how to make your small group exhibit exploration time focused and fun!

-The Mannie Goldfine Teacher Resource Center has downloadable curriculum, teaching kits, equipment, props, and media for you to borrow for free.
+The Monnie Goldfine Teacher Resource Center has downloadable curriculum, teaching kits, equipment, props, and media for you to borrow for free.
 Explore ideas for using these kits during your Aquarium field trip.

 You may also choose to print and provide one of these tools for your students: